-Long-term saving with a unit-linked life insurance (class 23)
+Long-term saving with a unit-linked (class 23) life insurance product

 - Can be combined with pension saving

-The KBC-Life Long-Term Fund Planis a unit-linked life insurance (class 23) that allows you to build up a supplementary pension before and during retirement under the long-term saving tax system.
+The KBC Life Long-Term Fund Plan is a unit-linked (class 23) life insurance product that allows you to build up a supplementary pension before and during retirement under the long-term saving tax system.